Frequently asked questions - here are all the answers at a glance

 No, there is no age restriction.
 Children, young people and adults of all ages who like the youth hostel atmosphere are welcome to stay with us.

 Adolescents aged 16 to 17 and travelling alone are welcome to stay with us.
-For stays unaccompanied by adults, the declaration of consent of parents or guardians is required.
+For stays unaccompanied by adults, a declaration of consent of parents or guardians is required.
 Young people and children under the age of 16 are not allowed to stay alone in a youth hostel, but only in the company of an adult.
+However, please check in your country what the applicable measures are for travelling abroad.
+For more information on the declaration of consent, see: guichet.public.lu

 Youth hostels usually sell beds and not rooms.
 So if you book an overnight as a single person in a dormitory, there may be other guests in the same room during your overnight stay.
 Families, on the other hand, get their own private room.
 All other guests can book a 2-bed or a 1-bed occupancy for an additional fee and according to availability.